StacieL/doc/docs/CustomizeWithXcode-iOSProjectCustomization.md

 ![alt-text](assets/customize-with-xcode/Attributes-inspector-color-Xcode-4D-for-iOS.png)

 ## STEP 2.
-CHANGE PROFILE PICTURE POSITION
+Change profile picture position

 All 4D for iOS templates use constraints for the application elements so they'll  display well on all devices.